greg-raven/Impeachment-Chronicles/_posts/2025-10-29-topple-the-government.md

 - Refuse Fascism
 ---

-"Surround the White House.
+> Surround the White House.
 Surround the Capitol.
-Surround the illegitimate fascist-packed Supreme Court."
+Surround the illegitimate fascist-packed Supreme Court.

 Far-left group, Refuse Fascism, is organizing an insurrection on Nov.
 5 in Washington, D.C.
 The plan is to besiege government buildings and streets until the U.S. government is toppled.